docarray/docarray/docs/fundamentals/document/serialization.md

 <Document ('id', 'mime_type', 'text', 'embedding') at 641032d677b311ecb67a1e008a366d49>
 ```

 By default, it uses {ref}`JSON Schema and pydantic model<schema-gen>` for serialization, i.e. `protocol='jsonschema'`.
-You can switch the method to `protocol='protobuf'`, which leverages Protobuf as the JSON serialization backend.
+You can switch the method to `protocol='protobuf'`, which leverages Protobuf as the JSON serialization backend or `protocol='dynamic'` which accepts schemaless Documents.

 ```python
 from docarray import Document